jguhit/MadGraph-/README.md

 I. Installing MG5_aMC_2.7.0 (Polarized Particles)
 1. cp /home/guhitj/bsmxsec3/Madgraph/mg5_pol.tar
-2. tar xvf mg5_pol.tar (this creates a directory with the MadGraph files and executables)
+2. tar -xvf mg5_pol.tar (this creates a directory with the MadGraph files and executables)
 3. cd MG5_aMC_pol (or the name of the created directory)
 4. Type ./bin/mg5_aMC (MadGraph Prompt)
 * or to automate 4. you could create an alias in your .bashrc: